MicrochipTech/fpga-hls-examples/Training1/readme.md

 17. Now click the Red image beside the dropdown to connect to the FPGA.
 <p align="center"><img src=".//media/image17.png" /></p>

-18. The image should turn green to indicate the GUI is now connected to the FPGA and the smaller video feed should become fixed to the top left corner.
+18. The image should turn green to indicate the GUI is now connected to the FPGA.
 <p align="center"><img src=".//media/image18.png" /></p>

 19. You can use the “Alpha” slider to test the SmartHLS generated alpha blend core.
 Changing the alpha affects the transparency of the smaller video feed.